Architecture Overview

 - CLI parses

-homeboy release run <component> - Load component configuration
+homeboy release <component> - Load component configuration

 - Parse release pipeline steps